 - ½ teaspoon pepper

 - Combine flour, sugar and salt in a food processor and combine.
 Add cold butter cut into 1 inch cubes and process until butter is pea sized.
 If adding cheese and pepper, add now.
 Pour in ice cold water and apple cider vinegar and process until just starting to come together.
-Dump onto plastic wrap and shape into 2 equal rounds.
+Dump onto plastic wrap and shape into a disc.
 Flatten slightly and refrigerate or freeze until ready to use.

 - Preheat oven to 425º.